Kittekat14/myFlix-client/README.md

  So, get down to business and choose something for you!

  - Single Page Application made with React also available on your Phone
- - React Packages used: Parcel
+ - React Packages used:
+ * Parcel built-tool